InsightDataScience/fansite-analytics-challenge/README.md

 ### Feature 3
 List in descending order the site’s 10 busiest (i.e. most frequently visited) 60-minute period.

 Write to a file named `hours.txt`, the start of each 60-minute window followed by the number of times the site was accessed during that time period.
-The file should contain 10 lines with each line containing the start of each 60-minute window, followed by a comma and then the number of times the site was accessed during those 60 minutes.
+The file should contain at most 10 lines with each line containing the start of each 60-minute window, followed by a comma and then the number of times the site was accessed during those 60 minutes.
 The 10 lines should be listed in descending order with the busiest 60-minute window shown first.

 e.g., `hours.txt`: